hossein-vejdani/fruits/frontend/README.md

 ## Setup

+Start backend server

-Make sure to install the dependencies:
+Then make sure to install the dependencies:

 ```bash
 # yarn